EdwinWalela/edwinwalela/content/posts/callback-functions.md

 })
 ```

 Both of these are valid methods of using callback functions.
-However, you'll find that I'll be opting for defining the function on the argument (just prefference).
+However, you'll find that I'll be opting for defining the function on the argument (just preference).

 ### Array.ForEach